Pamela Anderson: Animal rights

-Anderson became a vegetarian in her early teens after her father went hunting and brought home a "bloodied deer."
-She eventually transitioned to a vegan diet in her twenties, and promotes the benefits of a plant-based diet.
-She served as an executive producer for the 2018 plant-based documentary, The Game Changers, along with James Cameron, Arnold Schwarzenegger, and Jackie Chan.
 Anderson advocates for animal rights, and is an active member of the animal protection organization People for the Ethical Treatment of Animals (PETA).

-She became the center of controversy when she posed for a PETA ad wearing a bikini with sections drawn on her body dividing it into ribs, rump, shoulder, etc., like a diagram of meat cuts; the ad's tagline was "All Animals Have the Same Parts".
+In 2010, she posed for a PETA ad wearing a bikini with sections drawn on her body dividing it into ribs, rump, shoulder, etc., like a diagram of meat cuts; the ad's tagline was "All Animals Have the Same Parts".
 The ad was banned in Montreal, Quebec on grounds that it was sexist.
 Anderson retorted, "In a city that is known for its exotic dancing and for being progressive and edgy, how sad that a woman would be banned from using her own body in a political protest over the suffering of cows and chickens.
 In some parts of the world, women are forced to cover their whole bodies with burqas – is that next?
 I didn't think that Canada would be so puritanical."

-She became a company spokesperson for FrogAds, Inc. in March 2012, a company that used her as part of a media campaign in a pool operation of which she was unaware.
+In 2012, she became a company spokesperson for FrogAds, Inc., a company that used her as part of a media campaign in a pool operation of which she was unaware.

 In February 2014, she stripped for a Valentine's Day-themed ad for PETA, urging dog lovers to cuddle up with their pets during winter.

 On July 8, 2015, Anderson wrote to Vladimir Putin to save whales.
 On December 15, 2015, Anderson, representing the International Fund for Animal Welfare (IFAW), met with top Kremlin officials regarding animals rights in Russia.
 On December 15, 2016, Anderson and IFAW officials met with Kremlin officials to discuss animal welfare and conservation.

 In December 2015, Anderson, a close friend of Sea Shepherd Conservation Society founder Paul Watson and a long-time supporter and advisory board member, became a full board member in order to further its efforts in opposing the hunting of whales.